BlakeWilliams/Elixir-Slack/README.md

 This allows you to use interact with Slack beyond just responding to Slack events.

-Here's an example that assumes you've already invite your bot into #general:
+Here's an example that assumes you've already invited your bot into #general:

 ```elixir
 {:ok, client} = MySlack.start_link("token", [])